nxtruong/Website-NXTLAB-Netlify/content/authors/lab/_index.md

 #   Remove this if you are not using the People widget.
 # user_groups:
 ---
-At the Intelligent Control Systems (ICONS) Laboratory, we develop the **learning and control foundation of intelligent cyber-physical systems**, with applications in autonomous systems.
+At the Intelligent Cyber-Physical Systems (iCPS) Laboratory, we develop the **learning and control foundation of intelligent cyber-physical systems**, with applications in autonomous systems.
 <!-- we develop theory, algorithms, tools, technologies, and applications of *intelligent and high-performance control systems*. -->
 <!-- These systems are at the core of many complex and critical engineering systems. -->
 An *intelligent cyber-physical system* (iCPS) integrates deeply machine learning (ML) and artificial intelligence (AI) for decision and real-time control of a CPS to achieve *high performance*, *adaptability*, *autonomy*, and *safety*.